Battle of Charleroi: 21 August

-Lanrezac was informed by General Augustin Michel, commander at Namur, received at 14:00.
-Lanrezac was told by GQG around 16:00 that the Germans were still moving west, and in consequence ordered his aviation to reconnoitre enemy troop movements and informed his subordinates that they should "be ready to launch an attack [...] by crossing the Sambre, towards Namur and Nivelles."
-At 20:00, having reported only minor action on the 10th Corps front to Joffre at 19:00, Lanrezac was instructed by the latter that he had discretion to decide of the appropriate moment to start his offensive.
+Lanrezac was informed by General Augustin Michel, the commander at Namur, at 14:00.
+Lanrezac was told by GQG around 16:00 that the Germans were still moving west and ordered his aviation to reconnoitre German troop movements and told his subordinates that they should "be ready to launch an attack [...] by crossing the Sambre, towards Namur and Nivelles".
+At 20:00, having reported only minor action on the X Corps front to Joffre at 19:00, Lanrezac was instructed by the latter that he had discretion to decide of the appropriate moment to start his offensive.

 By the evening, vanguards from the 19th Division, between Floriffoux and Jemeppe-sur-Sambre, had pushed back German assaults.
 Reports from prisoners indicated that there was a strong German presence.
-Further west, Arsimont, guarded initially by a battalion and then reinforced by a regiment from the 20th Division, was abandoned by 21:00 and the easternmost elements were ordered to retreat by the corps commander, Defforges, who organized positions around Fosse in coordination with the 1st and the 3rd Corps.
-This meant the Germans had succeeded in crossing the Sambre.
+Further west, Arsimont, guarded initially by a battalion and then reinforced by a regiment from the 20th Division, was abandoned by 21:00 and the easternmost elements were ordered to retreat by the corps commander, Defforges, who organized positions around Fosse in coordination with I Corps and III Corps.
+The Germans had crossed the Sambre.

-On the 3rd Corps front, outposts of the 5th Division were attacked around 15:00.
+On the III Corps front, outposts of the 5th Division were attacked around 15:00.
 Despite initial failures, the Germans continued with their attacks and forced a passage at Tamines, Roselies and Aiseau.
 A French counter-attack retook Aiseau but failed in pushing the Germans back from any other bridgehead.
 At 23:00, the corps commander Sauret reported to Lanrezac that the 5th Division was continuing efforts to retake the bridges.

 22 August

 In a report the following morning, Lanrezac confirmed to Joffre the violence on the German attack on Namur.
-Reporting the actions of the 10th and 3rd Corps, he requested that the Fourth Army "makes itself felt as soon as possible".

-On the French right flank, General d'Espèrey ordered the 1st Corps troops to make movements in preparation of an offensive action.
+Reporting the actions of X and III Corps, he requested that the Fourth Army "makes itself felt as soon as possible".
+On the French right flank, General d'Espèrey ordered I Corps troops to make movements in preparation of an offensive action.
 At the same time, he hastened the relief of the 2nd Division by the 51st Reserve Division.
 The offensive movements were stopped by an attack of the XII Saxon Corps, which attacked advanced elements of the Dinant and Anseremme bridges.
 Although this attack did not prevent the relief of his own troops, Espèrey reported that he would be unable to reinforce the Sambre because of it around 13:00.
 Authorization to blow all Meuse bridges except those at Givet, Hastière and Dinant was asked for and granted by Lanrezac at 14:15.
 Attacks were also launched by the Germans on the remainder of the Fifth Army front.